qawsedr87/little-lemon-menu/README.md

 The Kotlin Application uses the SQLite database management system and fetches data from a simple [Api](https://raw.githubusercontent.com/Meta-Mobile-Developer-PC/Working-With-Data-API/main/littleLemonSimpleMenu.json) to implement the menu data with Jetpack Compose.

+## Installation
+You can clone the project with Android Studio 11+ or download the [apk](https://github.com/qawsedr87/little-lemon-menu/releases/tag/v0.1.0) directly from releases.

 ## Environments